8thlight/hyperion/DEVELOPMENT.md

 ## Structure

-Hyperion is split into serveral submodule.
+Hyperion is split into serveral submodules.
 The root, and client facing, module is 'api'.
 All other modules depend on this module.

 ## Setup